 Remember that sugary drinks like coca-cola, certain teas, and chocolates all contain caffeine.
 The effects of caffeine linger in your system for about eight hours.
 So, a cup of coffee, chocolates, or caffeinated tea would defiantly keep you awake.
 If you smoke, consider quitting.
 And trust me, I know it is hard.
 As a former smoker, I can relate.
-Nonetheless, in addition to all damages that nicotine does to your body, it is also a stimulant and will keep you up.
+Nonetheless, besides all damages that nicotine does to your body, it is also a stimulant and will keep you up.

 I drink three shots of espressos upon waking, but no later than 9:00 am.
-I have no issues falling asleep.
+After that, I have no issues falling asleep.
 However, everyone is different.
 You will need to keep track of your caffeine intake and figure out your own cut-off time and limits.

 4) Keep your bedroom cool.